PaulESantos/ppendemic/README.md

 anyone interested in the study, conservation, and appreciation of Peru’s endemic plant life.

-The database spans a total of 169 families, with particular richness observed in the **Orchidaceae, Asteraceae, Piperaceae, Solanaceae, Fabaceae, Bromeliaceae, Melastomataceae, Araceae, Rubiaceae, and Gentianaceae** families, all of which boast the highest number of endemic species in Peru.
+The database spans a total of 165 families, with particular richness observed in the Orchidaceae, Asteraceae, Piperaceae, Fabaceae, Bromeliaceae, Solanaceae, Melastomataceae, Cactaceae, Araceae, Rubiaceae families, all of which boast the highest number of endemic species in Peru.

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />